- Most claims about how Fiori will improve the user experience of S/4 HANA is based on marketing material from SAP.

 Introduction: The Reality of Fiori

-SAP has made great claims around Fiori, which have gone unchallenged in the marketplace.
-You will learn the about our testing of Fiori and what the results mean for both SAP customers and for vendors that compete with SAP.
+SAP has made grand claims around Fiori, which have gone unchallenged in the marketplace.
+You will learn about our testing of Fiori and what the results mean for both SAP customers and for vendors that compete with SAP.

 How the Normal Population Comes to Learn About the Fiori Client

-SAP has spent so much time talking about how web-enabled Fiori client is for S/4HANA it is worth mentioning how little in the way of research usability exists on Fiori.
+SAP has spent so much time talking about how web-enabled Fiori client is for S/4HANA.
+It is worth mentioning how little in the way of research usability exist on Fiori.

 If you look closely at what is primarily published about Fiori, it nearly always can be traced back to very positive statements by SAP.
-That is the statement is either from SAP itself or from an SAP partner that is really just repeating the information provided by SAP.
-That is there is little to no actual analysis of Fiori’s capabilities outside of a promotional context.
-In fact, if you analyze some articles, the assumptions about Fiori’s usability are made, without ever being investigated.
+That is, the statement is either from SAP itself or from an SAP partner that is just repeating the information provided by SAP.
+That is, there is little to no actual analysis of Fiori’s capabilities outside of a promotional context.
+If you analyze some articles, the assumptions about Fiori’s usability are made, without ever being investigated.

 A Typical Unexamined Assumption Laden Quotation